obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 With a basic understanding of the pattern, let's build our application.

-# Beginning with the Model (Data)
+# Beginning With the Model (Data)

 Right-click **Models** in Solution Explorer and **Add** a new **Class Library**.
 We'll give the name **Lead.cs** and press **Add**.

 We'll add in 4 pieces of information: The customer's name, phone number, the message they want to send as well as the result of submitting the form.
 This way, the end user knows if it was sent successfully or not.

 ```csharp
 using System.ComponentModel.DataAnnotations;